-The black and gold formula race car built by the students in the UCF chapter of the Society for Automotive Engineering placed first among all Florida teams and #12 in the nation at the 2019 Formula SAE international competition.
+The black and gold formula race car built by the students in the UCF chapter of the Society for Automotive Engineers placed first among all Florida teams and #12 in the nation at the 2019 Formula SAE international competition.
 Overall, the Knights placed #21 out of 120 teams — the highest ranking in the team’s history.

 “The team is thrilled to have placed the best in UCF history,” said Chaz Spirazza, an aerospace engineering major who serves as the Formula SAE powertrain and team lead.
 “Our success did not happen overnight though; knowledge from the past two to three years has really built up to get us to the point where we are now.”